dliktorius/azure-data-factory-beginners/README.md

 ## Getting Started
 Please download the PowerShell script, ARM template and SQL script files into the same folder.
 Optionally, upload the PowerShell script and ARM template into Azure CloudShell for ease of use.
 Otherwise, when running locally you will need to first authenticate against Azure within PowerShell prior to running the script.

 __Disclaimers: The script requires editing, but has comments throughtout to guide you.
-Niether I nor any associated party will be liable for any negative, unwanted or unexpected effects as a result of you downloading or running the scripts in this repository.__
+Neither I nor any associated party will be liable for any negative, unwanted or unexpected effects as a result of you downloading or running the scripts in this repository.
+Please review and understand what the script performs before executing it.__

 __Note: Resources deployed within Microsoft Azure can and will incur costs you will be liable for.__